laravel/docs/queues.md

 <a name="testing"></a>
 ## Testing

 When testing code that dispatches jobs, you may wish to instruct Laravel to not actually execute the job itself, since the job's code can be tested directly and separately of the code that dispatches it.
-Of course, to test the job directly, you may instantiate a job instance and invoke the `handle` method directly in your test.
+Of course, to test the job itself, you may instantiate a job instance and invoke the `handle` method directly in your test.

 You may use the `Queue` facade's `fake` method to prevent queued jobs from actually being pushed to the queue.
 After calling the `Queue` facade's `fake` method, you may then assert that the application attempted to push jobs to the queue: